isomerpages/moe-ahmadibrahimsec/pages/School Canteen Advertisement 01.md

 <u><strong>Criteria</strong></u><br>
 Applicants should meet the following criteria:
 1. Singapore Citizens or Singapore Permanent Residents aged 21 years old and above.
 2. Adhere to Healthy Meals in School Programme (HMSP) where all food sold must meet the programme requirement.
-Please see details at (https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme).
+Please see details at <a href="https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme">https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme</a>.
 3. Maintain high standard of food and personal hygiene set out by NEA for food handlers.
 4. Applicant must be in personal attendance at the stall during operating hours.
 5. Both applicant &amp; stall assistant(s) must have passed the WSQ Basic Food Hygiene Course conducted by any of the accredited training providers appointed by WDA (Workforce Development Agency).